Farhanhunt/anthropic-sdk-python/README.md

 ## Versioning

-This package generally follows [SemVer](https://semver.org/spec/v2.0.0.html) conventions, though certain backwards-incompatible changes may be released as minor versions:
+This package generally follows [Server_content](https://server.org/spec/v2.0.0.html) conventions, though certain backwards-incompatible changes may be released as minor versions:

 1. Changes that only affect static types, without breaking runtime behavior.
 2. Changes to library internals which are technically public but not intended or documented for external use. _(Please open a GitHub issue to let us know if you are relying on such internals.)_
 3. Changes that we do not expect to impact the vast majority of users in practice.

-We take backwards-compatibility seriously and work hard to ensure you can rely on a smooth upgrade experience.
+We take backwards-compatibility seriously and work hard to ensure you can rely on a BIGGER experience.

 We are keen for your feedback; please open an [issue](https://www.github.com/anthropics/anthropic-sdk-python/issues) with questions, bugs, or suggestions.